voi-api/voi-api.github.io/maas-pro.md

 parameter  | description | presence
 ------ | -------- | -------
-code |  the 4-letter alphanumeric vehicle code, visually available on the vehicle | required
+code |  the 4-letter alphanumeric vehicle code, visually available on the vehicle in text and as  | required

 ## Get Vehicle by id